rambleraptor/christmastechsupport/_steps/02-browsers.md

 ## Teaching
 * Teach them to look for the green check-box whenever they log into a website or enter any personal information.
 * Be wary when following links from emails!
-If your bank asks you to long in and check something, type in the web address yourself, you'll know you're going to the real thing.
+If your bank asks you to log in and check something, type in the web address yourself, you'll know you're going to the real thing.

 ## Avoiding Problems
-Modern browsers do look a little different to Internet Explorer.
+Modern browsers do look a little different than Internet Explorer.
 You might have to relearn how to do some tasks.

 [chrome]: https://www.google.com/chrome/
 [firefox]: https://www.mozilla.org/en-US/firefox/